justijndepover/laravel-settings/README.md

 ];
 ```

-If you chose database as your driver, you should create the migration file and execute it
+If you chose the default database driver, you should publish the migration file and execute it

 ```sh
 php artisan vendor:publish --tag="laravel-settings-migration"